rnd00/bare-express-boilerplate/readme.md

 ## Before using

-If you decided to use this boilerplate, please change `package.json` first before using.
+If you (ever) decided to use this boilerplate, please change `package.json` first before using.

+Also Dockerfile and Kubernetes configuration files needs to be changed to fit your needs too.

 ## Required env tags